Homotopy morphisms between convolution homotopy Lie algebras: Functoriality with respect to oo -morphisms

 for $\Phi$ an $\infty_\alpha$-morphism of $\C$-coalgebras and $\psi$ be a morphism of $\P$-algebras.
 Similarly, if $\Psi$ is an $\infty_\alpha$-morphism of $\P$-algebras and $\phi$ is a morphism of $\C$-coalgebras, then

-Therefore, the statement reduces to prove that the pullback, resp. pushforward by a quasi-isomorphism is a quasi-isomorphism.
+Therefore, the statement reduces to proving that the pullback, resp. pushforward by a quasi-iso\-mor\-phism is a quasi-isomorphism.
 One can do this for example by noticing that, since we are working over a field, every chain complex is bifibrant, then applying \cite[Lemma 4.24]{ds95} to obtain a homotopy inverse to the quasi-isomorphism, and use it to prove that the pullback and pushforward are again quasi-isomorphisms. \end{proof}